 Jon has been named to the Nation’s Top One Percent by the National Association of Distinguished Counsel, which includes less than 1% of practicing attorneys in the United States.
+He has also been selected for inclusion in the Top 40 Under 40 of Plaintiff's Lawyers by the National Trial Lawyers Association.
 In addition to his legal practice Jon is active with the Texas Trial Lawyers Association, an organization dedicated to protecting the rights of the people to seek justice in the Texas court system.

-Jon is licensed to practice in all state courts in Texas and New Mexico.
+Jon is licensed to practice in all state courts in Texas, New Mexico, and Colorado.
 He is also admitted to practice in the United States District Courts for the Northern District of Texas and the United States District Courts for the District of New Mexico.

 Are you an attorney?
 Endorse this lawyer